When it comes to blogging, we have plenty of options to start a blog:

 In short, WordPress gives you more power and you can customize it according to your needs.

 The Blogger platform is good when you are looking for a simple blog.

 It’s important to figure out why you want to start a blog and then go from there.
 Blogger has many limitations that WordPress doesn’t have.
 In terms of functionality, there’s no question that WordPress is far superior.

-If this article convinced you to move your Blogger hosted blog to WordPress, you can read my article on how to get ready for the big move.
+If this article convinced you to move your Blogger hosted blog to WordPress, you can read my article on how to migrate from BlogSpot to WordPress.

 Do let me know: What’s your verdict on WordPress vs. Blogger?
 Which platform do you prefer and why?

 Here are hand-picked articles for further reading:

 - Why You Need To Use A Custom Domain Name For Your BlogSpot Blog